We are rejoined by Drew Pinsky to discuss philosophical, psychological, and sociological readings on suicide.

-Don't wait for part 2!
-Get the full, ad-free Citizen Edition now; your support will also earn you access to the follow-up discussion where Mark and Wes talk more about Durkheim and compare different types of explanation: sociology vs. experimental psychology vs. psychotherapy vs. evolutionary psychology.
+Continues with part two.
+Get the full, ad-free Citizen Edition; your support will also earn you access to the follow-up discussion where Mark and Wes talk more about Durkheim and compare different types of explanation: sociology vs. experimental psychology vs. psychotherapy vs. evolutionary psychology.
 Please support PEL!

 Durkheim picture by Genevieve Arnold.

-There are many new things on the PEL Store you might want to check out, including our 2019 Wall Calendar, a Personal Philosophy for you or a loved one, and a one-on-one tutoring/interrogation session with your PEL host Mark Linsenmayer.
-Plus T-Shirts, mugs, a bumper sticker, gift Citizen subscriptions, Mark's NEW ALBUM (soon), and more!
+There are many new things on the PEL Store you might want to check out, including a Personal Philosophy for you or a loved one, a one-on-one tutoring/interrogation session with your PEL host Mark Linsenmayer, T-Shirts, mugs, a bumper sticker, gift Citizen subscriptions, Mark's NEW ALBUM, and more!